What is Community Choice Aggregation?

 - One bill or two?
-Under the CCA program, participants will still receive only one monthly bill and make only one payment to their respective utility.
-Some ESCOs do not have this provision, meaning customers may receive their regular bill from their respective utility and a separate bill from the ESCO.
+Under the CCA program, participants will still receive only one monthly bill and make only one payment to their utility.
+Some ESCOs do not have this provision, meaning customers may receive their regular bill from their utility for delivery and a separate bill from the ESCO for supply.

 Does my municipality earn a fee from the program?